-In addition to our annual report cards on child and family poverty, Campaign 2000 releases research and reports to advance policy thinking and inspire action against child and family poverty in Canada.
+In addition to our annual national and provincial report cards on child and family poverty, Campaign 2000 releases research and reports to advance policy thinking and inspire action against child and family poverty in Canada.
 We also provide timely updates on what’s happening on the ground in each province and territory through our e-news bulletins.

-Child poverty by riding:
+Child poverty by riding maps:

 - British Columbia